Gyuri1/Investigate_query/README.md

-Domainfile should look like (one domainname per line):
+Domainfile should look like (one domain name per line WITHOUT HTTPS://):
 - domain1.com
 - domain2.com
 - ....